COGS18/COGS18.github.io/_build/materials/14-Documentation-Style.md

 - C) 3, 5
 - D) 1, 2, 4
 - E) 1, 2, 3, 4, 5

-### Projects & Documentation

-**Do *all* of my functions need `numpy` documentation?**

-1. Your original code definitely needs `numpy` docstrings
-2. It's best if all your main functions have docstrings
-    - If you include functions from an assignment, document them
-    - If you write a teeny tiny function to accomplish a sumer small task, no need to document

 ## Documentation for a Software Project